diggr/pit/README.rst

 Roadmap
 -------

-General Roadmap of the next steps in development
+General roadmap of the next steps in development

 - Tests
 - Tutorials
-- Platformsupport for Windows
+- Windows support
-- Agent management in Frontend
+- Agent management in PROVIT Browser

 Overview
 --------